 Body Image & Dysmorphia in Eating Disorder Treatment

-IMPORTANT: IEDS Certification Instructions
+** IMPORTANT: IEDS Certification Audit Instructions and Information **

 - Make sure you have passed each of the 10 exams per course here, on CEgo.
-You may download your CE Certificates after passing each course exam.
+You may instantly download your CE Certificates after passing each course exam.

-- Acknowledgment that you have passed all 10 exams on CEgo, and completed 100% of content on Thinkific
+- Acknowledgment that you have passed all 10 exams on CEgo, and completed 100% of content on Thinkific or CEgo (we will ensure no fast forwarding occurred by examining the engagement logs on both platforms)

 - Full name and credentials